I'm a dedicated Jack Russell lover who's trained, hand-raised, bred, and bought Jack Russells.

-Here are some of the biggest headache-inducing JRT behaviors and how you can fix them.
+Here are some of the biggest, headache-inducing JRT behaviors and how you can fix them.

-Keep Your Jack Russell Terrier from Barking
+- How to Keep Your Jack Russell Terrier From Barking

 Barking is a completely natural habit for a dog, and Jack Russells tend to be a bit noisier than most breeds.
 But there are times when barking just isn’t appropriate, so for your own sake and the sake of your neighbours, you need to get this under control.

-Boredom can be easily fixed by giving your dog a variety of chews to entertain herself with.
+- Boredom can be easily fixed by giving your dog a variety of chews to entertain herself with.
 Try buying hollow nylon chews which you can fill up with peanut butter, which works as a great treat.

-Keep Your Terrier From Jumping Up
+2. How to Keep Your Terrier From Jumping Up